William Remington: First trial (1950-1951)

-Remington's attorneys appealed the verdict, and the judicial panel hearing the case included Judge Learned Hand, one of America's most eminent jurists.
+Remington's attorneys appealed the verdict.
+The judicial panel hearing the case included Judge Learned Hand, one of the United States' most eminent jurists.
 The conviction was overturned on the grounds that Judge Noonan's instructions to the jury were too vague as to exactly what constituted "membership" in the Communist Party, and a new trial was ordered.
-Hand also criticized grand jury foreman John Brunini and Thomas Donegan, the assistant to the Attorney General who directed the grand jury investigation, for Brunini's relationship with Bentley and for "judicial improprieties" in their abusive treatment of both Ann and William Remington during questioning.
+Hand also criticized grand jury foreman John Brunini and Thomas Donegan, the assistant to the Attorney General who directed the grand jury investigation, for Brunini's relationship with Bentley, and for "judicial improprieties" in their abusive treatment of both Ann and William Remington during questioning.

 Second trial (1953)

-Instead of retrying Remington under the existing indictment, the government presented a new one charging Remington with five counts of perjury based on his testimony during the first trial.
+The government presented a new indictment, charging Remington with five counts of perjury based on his testimony during the first trial.
 The charge from the first trial, that he perjured himself when denying he had ever been a Communist Party member, was not included.

 The second Remington trial began in January 1953 with Judge Vincent L. Leibell presiding.
-It lasted only eight days.
-The jury found Remington guilty of two counts, for lying when he said he had not given secret information to Elizabeth Bentley and that he did not know of the existence of the Young Communist League, which had a chapter at Dartmouth while Remington was a student there.
+It lasted eight days.
+The jury found Remington guilty of two counts, for lying (1) when he said he had not given secret information to Elizabeth Bentley, and (2) when he claimed not to know in college of the existence of the Young Communist League, even though it had a chapter at Dartmouth while he was a student there.
 Leibell sentenced Remington to three years in prison.

 Imprisonment and murder

-While his attorneys prepared another appeal, Remington began his sentence at Danbury Federal Correctional Institution where he became friends with fellow prisoner, nonviolent action theorist Gene Sharp, before being transferred to Lewisburg.
-The appeals court upheld the original verdict, and in February 1954, the Supreme Court refused to hear the case.
+While his attorneys prepared another appeal, Remington began his sentence at Danbury Federal Correctional Institution.
+There he became friends with fellow prisoner, nonviolent action theorist Gene Sharp, before Remington was transferred to Lewisburg.
+The appeals court upheld the original verdict, and in February 1954, the Supreme Court declined to hear the case.

-One of Remington's fellow inmates at Lewisburg was George McCoy, a violent man with an I.Q. of 61.
+Among the inmates at Lewisburg was George McCoy, a violent man with an I.Q. of 61.
 McCoy was known to have made a number of angry remarks about Remington's communism.
-On the morning of November 22, 1954, McCoy convinced another inmate, 17-year-old juvenile delinquent Lewis Cagle, Jr., to join him in attacking Remington as he slept.
+On the morning of November 22, 1954, McCoy convinced another inmate, 17-year-old juvenile delinquent Lewis Cagle Jr., to join him in attacking Remington as he slept.
 Cagle used a piece of brick in a sock as a weapon, striking Remington four times on the head.
+A third man, Robert Carl Parker, also participated.
 Two days later, November 24, 1954, Remington died of his injuries.

 The prison warden described it to Remington's second wife as "not a personal attack against Bill...but just the actions of a couple of hoodlums who got all worked up by...the publicity about Communists."
-The FBI stated that robbery was the motive for the crime.
+The FBI said that robbery was the motive for the crime.
 His funeral was held in Ridgewood, New Jersey on November 28, 1954.